bparruck/iot-bed/docs/03_IOT_DEVICE.md

-# AWS IoT Device for Serta MP III BLE Bed
+# AWS IoT Device for Sleep Science Q-Plus Adjustable Base

 In this section we'll create an [AWS IoT](https://aws.amazon.com/iot/) thing used to control the bed using [Thing Shadows](http://docs.aws.amazon.com/iot/latest/developerguide/iot-thing-shadows.html).
 The overall IoT workflow is illusrated in the diagram below from AWS: